-Our 4+1 program began in 2002, with a single graduate in 2003.
+Our 4+1 programs began in 2002, with a single graduate in 2003.
 Enrollments have increased steadily over the past four years.
-For an optimal faculty/student ratio, the department will restrict enrollment to a maximum of 10 students.
+For an optimal faculty/student ratio, the department generally restricts total enrollment to 12 students.
 Our program graduates and career trajectories after the degree are detailed below.

 Students enrolled in the program pay reduced tuition for their year of study; tuition for the 4+1 MS program is 35% of full time graduate tuition.
 Students also are responsible for paying the requisite fees to the School of Science and Engineering in a timely fashion.
 In addition, students should note the school's published deadlines for application for degree, submission of thesis (if applicable), and degree fees.
 Information regarding commencement ceremonies will be posted when available.
 In the meantime, commencement weekend dates may be found here.

 Sign into the School of Science and Engineering's TulaneGrad to get your own personalized information about your program!